One-to-One file uploads

 How should I format my documents?

-All documents must be Word documents (.doc or .docx).
-We will not send any additional files (including PDF illustrations) to the agent or book doctor in advance of your session.
+With the exception of picture books, which may be in PDF format, all documents must be Word documents (.doc or .docx).
+We will not send any additional files (including illustrations) to the agent or book doctor in advance of your session.

 We recommend following industry standard guidelines when formatting your documents, though we will not reject your submission if you do not follow these: